CodecoolGlobal/tech-interview-workbook-mahanna90/docs/module_progbasics.md

 2. **keys()** *Returns the keys of the dictionary.* **dict.keys()**
 3. **values()** *Returns the values of the dictionary.* **dict.values()**
 4. **items()** *Returns both the keys and values of the dictionary.* **dict.items()**
-5. *Dictionaries can be sorted as well by key and by value as well (key=Lambda function is useful for this)*
+5. *Dictionaries can be sorted as well by key and by value as well (key=lambda function is useful for this)*

 #### What does it mean that an object is immutable in Python?
 These are of in-built types like int, float, bool, string, unicode, tuple.